jbcodeforce/aws-studies/docs/index.md

 ## Why cloud

-* Moving from capex to variable expense
+There are 5 main advantages to AWS:

-* Economy of scale: EC2 instance with different pricing model.
-Usage from hundreds of thousands of customers is aggregated in the cloud
+* **Cost Savings**: Only pay for what you use, leveraging economy of scale: EC2 instance with different pricing model.
+Usage from hundreds of thousands of customers is aggregated in the cloud.
+Moving from capex to variable expense
+* **Agility**: Teams can experiment and innovate quickly and frequently at minimum cost.
+Define infrastructure in minutes, as code, not weeks or event months.
-* Elactic capacity: pay for what you use.
-Scale up and down so no need to guessed capacity.
+* **Elacticity**: Scale up and down so no need to guessed capacity.
-* Speed and agility to define infrastructure in minutes not weeks
-* Focus on business apps, not IT infrastructure and data centers.
+* **Innovation**: Focus on business apps, not IT infrastructure and data centers.
-* Global reach in a minutes
+* **Global Footprint**: Extensible, reliable, and secure global cloud infrastructure.
+Reach in a minutes

-!!! note
+???- "Notes"
     * The cloud transition has happened much faster because it yields great value and has fewer blockers, and bigger customer gains drive higher volume reinvestments into the platform.
     * In 2014, every day, AWS adds enough new server capacity to support Amazon's global infrastructure when it was at $7B annual
+    * **Scalability** is the ability of an application to accommodate growth without changing design.
+Scalability ensures that systems remain highly available into the future as the business expands.
+    * **Elasticity** is the power to instantly scale computing resources up or down easily. _Elastic Load Balancing_ and _Auto Scaling_ can automatically scale your AWS cloud-based resources up to meet unexpected demand.

 ## Use cases